 The committee shall operate independently on behalf of the Board of Directors who shall elect the members of the Audit Committee each year.
 The Audit Committee operates in accordance with rules of procedure approved by the Board of Directors and shall be made up of 2-3 members.
-Committee members shall possess knowledge and experience which is consistent with the work of the committee, at least one of the audit committee members shall be independent of the auditor of the Group and the majority should be independent of the Company's management.
+Committee members shall possess knowledge and experience which is consistent with the work of the committee, at least one of the audit committee members shall be a financial expert who has accounting or related financial expertise.
+The members shall be independent of the auditor of the Group and the majority should be independent of the Company's management.
 Members of the Audit Committee are Ingunn Agnes Kro, Bergþór Baldvinsson and Ágúst Kristinsson.